Erica arborea aka Tree Heath

 Tree Heath, Brierroot, Briar Root

-How to care for Tree Heath
+How difficult is it to take care of Tree Heath

 With a bit of knowledge and dedication, you can successfully care for Tree Heath, making it a rewarding choice for those seeking a moderate challenge.